ITfoxtec/FoxIDs/docs/login.md

 ## Two-factor authentication (2FA/MFA)
 Two-factor authentication with an authenticator app is per default enabled and is initiated if required.
-Two-factor authentication can be set as a requirement in each up-party login or required by the calling [OpenID Connect](down-party-oidc.md#require-two-factor-authentication) or [SAML 2.0](down-party-saml-2.0.md#require-two-factor-authentication) down-party.
+Two-factor authentication can be set as a requirement in each [up-party login](login.md#configure-two-factor-authentication), per [user](users.md#configure-multi-factor-authentication) or required by the calling [OpenID Connect](down-party-oidc.md#require-two-factor-authentication) or [SAML 2.0](down-party-saml-2.0.md#require-two-factor-authentication) down-party.

 You can use a two-factor authenticator app of your choice like [Anthy](https://authy.com/), [Google Authenticator](https://support.google.com/accounts/answer/1066447), [Microsoft Authenticator](https://www.microsoft.com/en-us/security/mobile-authenticator-app) and others.